-When we refer to ‘service users’ we mean patients or clients (children and young adults) and other people who are directly affected by the care, treatment or other services that The Bridge provide.
+When we refer to ‘service users’ we mean patients or clients (children and adults) and other people who are directly affected by the care, treatment or other services that The Bridge provide.
 The key principles set out on this page also apply to when our team provide services to organisations rather than individuals.

 This page cannot cover every situation where problems or challenges about confidentiality might come up.
 However, we keep the following principles in mind when handling service user information:

 The nurses at The Bridge are all registered with the NMC (nursing and midwifery council) and the health professionals at The Bridge are all registrants of the health and care professions council (HCPC).
 The HCPC and NMC are regulators whose main aim is to protect the public.
 To do this, they keep a register of health professionals and nurses that meet their standards for training, professional skills, behaviour and health.

 Confidentiality to us means protecting the personal identifiable information relating to our service users.
 This information might include details of a service user’s lifestyle, family, health or care needs which they want to be kept private.

 Service users should expect any contact with The Bridge to be treated as confidential.
 Any of the team involved in the care or treatment of service users will protect their confidentiality at all times.

 Our standards of conduct, performance and ethics

 As a service we work inline with the NMC code of conduct.
 You can expect us to:

 We also work inline with the HCPC standards of conduct, performance and ethics.
 The health professionals at The Bridge: